 For starters, the micro vape pen is a complete kit.
 It is an entire wax vape pen – not just an atomizer.
 So, when considering which to purchase, you might want to know that you are getting everything in one with the micro vape pen.
 Moreover, your micro vape pen comes in a variety of kits and can be equipped with all sorts of wax coils (wick, ceramic, quartz rods) that will enable you to more specifically adapt your wax vape experience.
 For example, you can obtain a travel kit with a case and charger to keep you vaping on the go.
 Or, you can go for the double micro vape pen kit so that while one charges you can keep the other one fired up and ready to go!
 Particularly if you are not the most experienced vaper and would like your wax pen to reflect that, a micro vape pen is certainly simpler and arrives ready to be used.

 However, there is the benefit of a more specialized Yocan Cerum Atomizer attachment.
 It can be equipped to any box mod vape, giving you a wax vape setup that enables for bigger and more powerful hits.
 This is, of course, a wonderful bonus if you are a cloud vaper.
-More importantly, the Yocan Cerum can be configured with different wax coils (ceramic and quartz rod coils) that allow you to better tailor the vaping experience.
+More importantly, the Yocan Cerum vape and vape tank can be configured with different wax coils (ceramic and quartz rod coils) that allow you to better tailor the vaping experience.
 In addition, the Yocan Cerum has a larger capacity to hold more wax than the micro vape pen.

 All of these are things to consider when deciding between the two.
 Do you want to go with a box mod vape set up, or something more discreet but less powerful in a Micro Vape Pen?